Sustainability at Lowry

 In our Pier Eight restaurant, three out of five starters, two out of five main courses and all five desserts are now vegetarian or vegan.
 We’ve also made the swap from plastic bottles to cans and glass bottles in all front of house areas.
 In terms of energy usage, all non-food fridges are now on timers in front of house spaces; we’ve also fully transitioned to email-based orders and invoicing, as well as introducing a paperless induction system.

 Within our retail offer, we’ve focused on transitioning away from plastic packaging, with 100% recyclable and biodegradable Hive Wrap used instead of bubble wrap, and card mug boxes replacing polystyrene.
 We also reuse packaging from deliveries as much as possible.
-The Lowry shopper bag is now offered as an alternative to plastic carrier bags, and is made from recycled bottles.
-In our Pocket Money range, all toys are made from tin, wood or card, and we’ve designed and implemented ‘card clasp’ stickers instead of cellophane bags for The Lowry’s cards.
+Lowry shopper bag is now offered as an alternative to plastic carrier bags, and is made from recycled bottles.
+In our Pocket Money range, all toys are made from tin, wood or card, and we’ve designed and implemented ‘card clasp’ stickers instead of cellophane bags for Lowry’s cards.

 Behind scenes, we’re focusing on making sure that computers, fans, printers and all lights are switched off when leaving the stockroom, with additional signage in place here and in our retail office.
 We’re helping to reduce our energy usage by deleting old emails and files where we can, and have limited printing as much as possible.